mib200/vue-gtm/README.md

 const router = new VueRouter({routes, mode, linkActiveClass})

 Vue.use(VueGtm, {
+  enabled: true, // defaults to true.
+Plugin can be disabled by setting this to false for Ex: enabled: !!GDPR_Cookie
   debug: true, // Whether or not display console logs debugs (optional)
   vueRouter: router, // Pass the router instance to automatically sync with router (optional)
   ignoredViews: ['homepage'], // If router, you can exclude some routes name (case insensitive) (optional)